CityofToronto/bdit_data-sources/here/here_readme.md

   directional links for each permitted travel direction on a navigable street with a `geom` drawn in the direction of travel.

 Its a good idea to make sure that your tables or views are from the same time period, or as close to the same time period, as possible.
-Due to some inconsistencies in what we receive from MTO, perfect time period matches are not always possible.
+Due to some inconsistencies in what we receive from HERE, perfect time period matches are not always possible.
 For example, as of July 2022:
 - the latest traffic pattern dataset that we have is for 2019 (the 15-min table is called `here.traffic_pattern_19_spd_15`);
 - our latest street + intersection networks are for Q1 of 2021 (`here_gis.streets_21_1` and `here_gis.z_levels_21_1`, respectively); and,
-- we have probe data from last night (in `here.ta`, via the partitioned table `here.ta_202207`).
+- we have probe data from two days ago (in `here.ta`, via the partitioned table `here.ta_202207`).

 The function
 [`here.get_network_for_tx()`](traffic/sql/function_routing_network.sql)